jesslilly/EntitySearch/README.md

 </form>
 ```

-* Add the `data-entity-search-route-data` attribute to pages you want to be tracked.
+* Add the `data-entity-search-route-data` attribute with route info JSON to pages you want to be tracked.

 ```cshtml
 @{